jaysavani1/LiveTrendsLite-Market-Price-Forecasting/README.md

 ## What is LSTMs and how it works?

 ![LSTM_Cell svg](https://user-images.githubusercontent.com/39219880/198695913-8e0d5336-2140-4128-b76d-445a49a44930.png)
 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network capable of learning order dependence in sequence prediction problems.
 This is a behavior required in complex problem domains like machine translation, speech recognition, and more.
 LSTMs are a complex area of deep learning.
 It can be hard to get your hands around what LSTMs are, and how terms like bidirectional and sequence-to-sequence relate to the field.
-Above diagram shows the simple structure of LSTM archtecture consist of one input layer, one hidden layer, and one output layer.
+Above diagram shows the simple structure of LSTM archtecture.
 For more detailed overview, you can refer [LSTM](https://direct.mit.edu/neco/article-abstract/9/8/1735/6109/Long-Short-Term-Memory?redirectedFrom=fulltext).

 ## API Reference